joeyklee/aloha-processing/README.md

 **Turning in the assignment**:
 * create a blog (that you create from wordpress, tublr, cargo collective, blogspot, etc)
 * you will post your **two images** AND **your code** to your blog.
+* send the link to your blog to Joey and Sally.